 Grease a baking pan with some olive oil.
 Shape the meat mixture into 1” balls and place them on the baking sheet, leaving a little bit of space in between each one.
 Bake in the oven for 20 minutes.

-Make the pasta according to the directions on the box, and heat the sauce in a medium saucepan.
+Make the pasta according to the directions on the box or bag, and heat the sauce in a medium saucepan.
 When the meatballs are done, add them into the sauce.

 Serve the meatballs over the pasta, then finish with a drizzle of flavored olive oil.